MaxPiLab/handson-iot-raspberrypi/doc/python_basic.md

 ## String Formatting

 Python uses C-style string formatting to create new, formatted strings.
-The **%** operator is used to format a set of variables enclosed in a "tuple" (a fixed size list), together with a format string, which contains normal text together with "argument specifiers", special symbols like "%s" and "%d".
+The **%** operator is used to format a set of variables enclosed in a "tuple" (a fixed size list), together with a format string, which contains normal text together with **argument specifiers**, special symbols like **%s** and **%d**.

 ```
 # This prints out "Hello, John!"